holidaycheck/tech-blog/_posts/2017-10-05-apprenticeship-at-8thlight.md

 Above I mentioned two types of apprentices.
 These aim for different skill levels.
 My impression of those two programs is that they exist to broaden the chances to become a developer to even more people, basically anyone interested.
 No matter how much experience one has.
 Might it be someone who has never programmed, has just run through some kind of (programming) bootcamp or an experienced developer.
 8th Light is open to everyone and will invest in people to become professional developers.

 The **student apprenticeship** is aimed at those who have never programmed, have little experience or those who are not sure if becoming a developer is the right thing for them.
 That’s why the student apprenticeship is run less strict.
 The people don’t get employed (also not payed) and they invest the time they think they want to dedicate to it.
 The 8th Lighters are still open to spend their time to guide, mentor and teach the students.
+The student apprenticeships are not necessarily a path to employment.
+More of an internship, or a free code school.
 It has happened that student apprentices drop out more often.
 But I heard the people in the office in London talk about at least a handful that have become resident apprentices.
 Every student apprentices is asked to write a blog post of at least a hundred words, daily.
 This requires discipline.
 It also trains the ability to explain something, which one does most confidently when one understands the topic.
 And I think it also makes a student apprentice ask oneself two things 1) “Do I want to continuously learn?” and 2) “Can I pick up new topics and reach a good level of understanding, on my own?”.
 I think in order to go to the “next level”, the resident apprenticeship, every student apprentice must answer the former two questions with a strong “yes”.